mikolajkania/genetic-ranker/README.md

 # Genetic Ranker
-Genetic Ranker is a framework using power of genetic algorithms to find optimal search weights for ElasticSearch or Solr queries.
+Genetic Ranker is a framework using power of genetic algorithms to find optimal search weights for Elasticsearch or Solr queries.

 ## The reason